See below for a list of some key resources available to WVU students.

 A student's time at WVU may be filled with transitions,

 self-exploration and change.
-The Carruth Center for Psychological and Psychiatric
+The Carruth Center for Counseling and Psychological Services (CCCPS) offers

 dedicated to fostering a supportive learning environment for all members of the WVU